Intermesh/groupoffice-docs/using/files.rst

 Group-Office
 ~~~~~~~~~~~~

-When Collabora is running you can setup Group-Office to use it.
+When LibreOffice Online is running you can setup Group-Office to use it.
 Install the Office Online module from the Business package.

 .. figure:: /_static/using/files/install-office-online.png
    :alt: Install Office Online